 New Hope is a medium-sized city located in the state of Minnesota.
 With a population of 21,032 people and five constituent neighborhoods, New Hope is the 52nd largest community in Minnesota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Hope is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, New Hope is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in New Hope who work in office and administrative support (13.71%), sales jobs (10.36%), and management occupations (8.62%).
+New Hope is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, New Hope is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in New Hope who work in office and administrative support (12.85%), sales jobs (9.98%), and management occupations (8.71%).

 Also of interest is that New Hope has more people living here who work in computers and math than 95% of the places in the US.

-New Hope is a very ethnically-diverse city.
+New Hope is an extremely ethnically-diverse city.
 The people who call New Hope home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Hope residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Hope include Norwegian, Irish, Swedish, and English.

 The most common language spoken in New Hope is English.
 Other important languages spoken here include Spanish and African languages.